 As BMW continues its progress in its AD ambitions, Dunning and his team hope to eventually extend their Unity-based solution beyond its core audience of AD developers.
 The team sees tremendous potential in collaborating with their colleagues responsible for in-car testing to ensure the pre-production Level 3 vehicles perform as promised before they go into full production.

-Stay tuned for Part Two, where we’ll share how BMW is using Unity to overcome the daily challenges of AD development.
+Check out Part Two, where we share how BMW is using Unity to overcome the daily challenges of AD development.

 Learn more about how Unity is used for AD simulation in our whitepaper: Top 5 Ways Real-Time 3D Is Revolutionizing the Automotive Product Lifecycle.